Frequently asked questions

 Q: How do I vote?

 The next page will ask for your email and name.
 We need these details to help you verify your vote.
 As soon you've submitted your vote, you will receive an email with a four-letter code, and a link to your voting verification.
-Click on the link, enter your four-letter code, and click submit.
+Click on the link that says "Validate my vote", enter your four-letter code, and click submit.
 All done!

 The verification email may get caught in your spam filter so please check your Junk or Spam folder.
 If no verification email comes, email [email protected] to make sure your vote is counted.

-Q: Why do you run Bird of the Year/Century?
+Q: Why do you run Bird of the Year?

 Q: What more can I do to protect native birds?